Jerc007/Open-GPGPU-FlexGrip-/README.md

 2) Continue the execution until reach the **DONE** state in the *TB_State_machine* signal.
 When reached it means that memory results of the operation were correctly stored during simulation.

-3) Analyze results or change target application for the simulation.
+3) Analyze results ( file *gpgpu_rdata.log*, generated in the same /lib_m folder) or change target application for the simulation.
 (See steps for changing the application)

 # Quick App change steps:

-In order to change the application, three elements must be considered in the GPU: The instruction memory, the data memory and the configuration memory.
+In order to change the application, three elements must be considered in the GPU:

-In the GPU model, the instruction memory is named as *TP_instructions.vhd* The data memory is named as *global_mem.mif*
-The configuration memory is named as *pickbench.vhd*

-You need to replace the files in order to change the target application.
-In this version, the replacement of the application is performed by changing one, or all files which behaves as memory in the model.
+- The instruction memory;
+- the data memory;
+- the configuration memory.

-The *"TP_instructions.vhd"* file includes the assembly isntructions (.SASS) which are supported by the FlexGrip-Plus model.
+The instruction memory is named as *TP_instructions.vhd* (located at: RTL/TB/TP) The *"TP_instructions.vhd"* file includes the assembly isntructions (.SASS) which are supported by the FlexGrip-Plus model.
 It should be noted that conventional NVCC cuda compilers can be employed under the SM_1.0.

-The *"global_mem.mif"* contains the data elements required by the aplication.
+The data memory is named as *global_mem.mif* (located at: RTL/TB/TP) The *"global_mem.mif"* contains the data elements required by the aplication.
 If required, this memory must be generated considering the target application.

-The *"pickbench.vhd"* file contains the configuration parameters required by the model.
+The configuration memory is named as *pickbench.vhd* (located at: RTL/TB/configuration) The *"pickbench.vhd"* file contains the configuration parameters required by the model.
 These are maintained as constants by the lack of a host to control them before a program kernel operation.
 Check the dedicated manual to select the values of each line in this file.

+You need to replace the three files in order to change the target application.
+Use the files in the Applications folder to set a new application.

 Once you change or move new files, you can repeat the launching process and check the simulation of the model.

-Other documents of support:

 ## Additional documentation: